 My name is Alistair Goold and I am an international educator with 15 years of experience on three different continents.
 I am passionate about the restorative approach in education.
 Often, international teachers come from a range of diverse cultural backgrounds and this can result in conflicting approaches, philosophies and methodologies with regards to school discipline.
 I am proposing a programme to train staff and lay a foundation for the restorative approach with the unique social and emotional needs of Third Culture Kids, providing an evidence based toolkit to establish healthier, happier international school community.

 I am fully trained and licensed with the International Institute for Restorative Practices.
 The service I am offering is to provide quality professional development over a two-day period, culminating in individuals gaining formally recognized university credit that can be blended with further online post graduate study.
 The programme is primarily aimed at those in education but the underlying principles can be equally applied by anyone who works in a community context.

 Often international schools struggle with the professional development budget, resulting in many teachers losing out on essential training and growth.
 Rather than send staff on expensive international trips to receive training, I am willing to travel to your location and host this event on site for a cohort of up to 25 delegates.
 This ensures excellent value for both your staff and your budget.

 During this two day event, participants learn fundamental theory and practices for engaging with students, staff and parents in their school setting.
 Staff will learn a range of strategies they can use every day.
 They will learn how to set high expectations while being supportive.
 They will practice how to provide direct feedback and how to ask questions that foster accountability.
-They will also learn the most effective methods to resolve common conflicts.
+They will also learn the most effective methods for conflict resolution.